dachrillz/beautiful-jekyll/_posts/2018-02-10-Tutorial-Stories.md

 Instead of trying to make sense of all of the project at once.
 We simply work with what we know now.
 One way to translate the features and ideas that we have in our head to something we can use to design the product is to simply use [stories](http://www.agilemodeling.com/artifacts/userStory.htm)

-A story is simply a informal description of a feature that you want the program to have.
+A story is simply an informal description of a feature that you want the program to have.
 Instead of making a complete, and complex specification of the whole project we can break down the features we want into these much simpler units.

 A story can look like following: